 A collocation is a group of words which frequently appear together.
 They are often used in the fill in the blanks questions.
 You will have one word from the collocation missing.
 So, if you are familiar with this list, you will find such questions easier to handle.
 Grab it from here!

-PTE Reading Fill in the blanks Practice Materials
+Congratulations!
+You have completed the Reading and Writing Fill in the blanks Practice Test.

 Your results will appear below in a moment.